Skip to the main content.

 • The passages in the Reading Section tend to be less difficult and more straightforward than those on the SAT.
 Since the passages are relatively easier, the questions usually feel less intimidating

 • For students requiring accommodations for a disability, the ACT is often the best choice because of the way in which students are allowed to use their extended time.
-The ACT allows for self-pacing, so students are given 6 hours to take the test with the essay, and 5 hours without the essay.
-Within that time frame, they can use as much or as little time per section as they need.
 This flexibility is a huge bonus for students with extended time who are taking the ACT, as they might need more time in one area over another

 • You can find free ACT test prep on the ACT website